diogoff/isttok-tomography/README.md

     - The shot number is indicated in the code.

-    - The data acquisition channels that correspond to each camera detector are also indicated in the code.
+    - The data acquisition channels that correspond to each camera detector are indicated in the code.

     - The signal offset is removed based on the signal average for _t_ < 0 s.